influxdata/influxdb/docs/tls.md

 In Chronograf all command line options also have a corresponding environment variable.

-To specify the the certificate file either use the `--cert` CLI option or `TLS_CERTIFICATE` environment variable.
+To specify the certificate file either use the `--cert` CLI option or `TLS_CERTIFICATE` environment variable.

 To specify the key file either use the `--key` CLI option or `TLS_PRIVATE_KEY` environment variable.

+To specify the certificate and key if both are in the same file either use the `--cert` CLI option or `TLS_CERTIFICATE` environment variable.

 #### Example with CLI options
 ```sh